scoulomb/myDNS/4-Analysis/3-towards-a-k8s-like-api.md

 - GET: `/api/v1alpha1/dns/views/{view-name}/zones/{zone-name}`

-List of DNS resource without specifying the type.
+This would not block us to list DNS resource without specifying the type.
 Could also perform search, without mentioning the type at this endpoint level.
+`/api/v1alpha1/dns/views/{view-name}/zones/{zone-name}?relative-DNS-name=my-vm`

 <!--
 => Option 5: should we have a different or same API path for close but different object